How Long Does Applesauce Last In Fridge?

 Above 40°F (4°C) May shorten shelf life

 If the temperature fluctuates above the recommended range, the applesauce may spoil more quickly.
-It's beneficial to use an appliance thermometer to monitor your fridge's temperature.
+It's beneficial to use an appliance thermometer to monitor your fridge's temperature, and to keep the applesauce on a shelf toward the back rather than in the warmer, temperature-swinging door.

 Extending the Shelf Life